 Locomotive decoders remember their operating parameters such as the address, start voltage and lighting effect setups in the decoder's memory.
 Each storage location is called a Configuration Variable, or CV for short.
 There is usually a CV for each programmable parameter.
-The ProCab allows you to change any or all of the CVs in the loco, including the address.
+The GWire CabTM allows you to change any or all of the CVs in the loco, including the address.
 These variables will remain as programmed until you change them.
-Programming on the Main (covered earlier in this manual) is very useful for modifying one, two or a few CVs while the locomotive is out on the layout.
-The Program Track is useful for more intensive initial setup of a locomotive.
-The biggest advantage of the program track is the ability to read out the values of CVs already setup in the locomotive decoder.